Writing A Driver

 You can update the local settings of a module, persisting them to the database.
 Settings must be JSON serializable

-are only available when there is an open debugging session
+warnand above are written to diskdebugandinfoare only available when there is an open debugging session

 The logging format has been pre-configured so all logging from PlaceOS is uniform and parsed as-is